 The graduate student workrooms (Rooms 306 and 307) are located on the 2nd floor.
+There is also one grad student workroom on the top floor of Pomeroy in the research wing.
 Ten computers are provided for preparation of reports.
 This room also serves as a treatment preparation area for students.
 Do not use the shared surface space for storage of books, reference materials, or clinical materials.
 Lockers are provided for this purpose.
 It is very important to respect other graduate students who are there to concentrate and complete work.
 Extended social conversations/phone calls should be held outside of these areas.